mkocaoglu/mkocaoglu.github.io/_pages/about.md

 <span style="color:red"> New! </span> Our lab received the [Adobe Data Science Research Award](https://research.adobe.com/data-science-research-awards/) for the project _Causal Discovery for Root Cause Analysis_.

-<span style="color:red"> New! </span> I am looking for a PostDoc to work at the intersection of causality and reinforcement learning.
-Joint position with [Mahsa Ghasemi](https://mahsaghasemi.github.io/).

 We are organizing a AAAI Workshop on the Information-Theoretic Methods for Causal Inference and Discovery!
 Submit your papers at the intersection of causal inference/discovery, information theory and machine learning.
 See the [workshop website](https://sites.google.com/view/itci22) for more details and submission instructions.

 Our paper titled "Entropic Causal Inference: Identifiability for Trees and Complete Graphs" is accepted at the ICML-21 Workshop on Information-Theoretic Methods for Rigorous, Responsible, and Reliable Machine Learning - [ITR3](https://sites.google.com/view/itr3).